Happy Hanukkah, and welcome to the Christmas Season! Whatever you may celebrate, this time of the year can bring a mix of joy, relaxation, and stress.

 Why is self care important during the holidays?

-Especially this year, we could all use some self care!
+Needless to say, we could all use some self care!
 To make the most of holiday activities and time with family and friends, remember that you need to take care of yourself so you are physically, mentally, and emotionally in a good spot.

 Our 25 days of self care during the holidays